TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/Data cleaning.md

 In this Cheatsheet we will be covering the most important ways to improve the quality of datasets.

-The strategy will come in handy for different Kaggle competitions and for building a solid understandig on how to clean given data.
-In an production environment you should create a data cleaning pipeline out of the information you gathered, working with the data in a notebook environment like this.
+In an production environment the strategies used here, should be converted into an pipeline, to optimize the workflow and minimize data leakage.

+After you have cleaned and trained your data for the first time, you can use these methods to improve you model with feature engineering.

 ## Import data
-If your data is inconsistant with showing null-values you can tell pandas to add strings to the null value detection:
+If your data has inconsistant null-values, you can tell pandas to add strings to the null value detection:

 ```
 missing_values = ["n/a", "na", "--"]